liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 these customer interactions and ensure those experiences are delivered and supported in a timely manner.
-Achieving this kind of efficiency, for a great customer experience, requires involvement from different departments and stakeholders and affects a lot of disparate content and processes. @product-ver@ helps enterprises navigate these problems with features to help support streamlining and optimizing those processes and operations.
+Achieving this kind of efficiency, for a great customer experience, requires involvement from different departments and stakeholders and affects a lot of disparate content and processes. @sharepoint-ver@ helps enterprises navigate these problems with features to help support streamlining and optimizing those processes and operations.